ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/readme_en.md

 	* [WPS](#WPS)
     * [SLD](#SLD)
 * Link to layer list, give examples of requests and explain query parameters
-* GeoMet-Info
-* Geomet-beta

 Salvage content from current GeoMet doc: http://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=C0D9B3D8-1

 ## Services

+_remove all this?_

-In addition to traditional data access mechanisms, GeoMet has made the archive available using geospatial web services adhering to publically available international standards.
+In addition to traditional data access mechanisms, GeoMet has made the archive (NOT TRUE) available using geospatial web services adhering to publicly available international standards.
 Web services are systems designed to support machine to machine interaction over a network, and are typically utilized in a client/server computing environment made available through programmatic access, associated tools and applications.

 The GeoMet web services adhere to open standards ratified by the [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/), and the [International Organization for Standardization (ISO)](http://www.isotc211.org/) which enable interoperability and thus make data easy to discover, access, visualize and integrate.
 OGC and ISO standards play an important role in [World Meteorological Organization interoperability](http://www.wmo.int/pages/prog/www/WIS/documents/MOAWMO_OGC.pdf) as part of the [WMO Information System](http://www.wmo.int/pages/prog/www/WIS/) and are supported by numerous off the shelf open source or commercial tools.